Mercedes A-Class review

 - 1Verdict - currently readingThe latest Mercedes A-Class premium hatch is one of the most tech-laden cars on sale, of any size

-- 2Engines, performance and driveA great cruiser with strong performance, the A-Class has uninspiring handling and the small petrol lacks refinement
+- 2Engines, performance and driveA great cruiser with strong performance, but the A-Class has uninspiring handling and the small petrol lacks refinement

 - 3MPG, CO2 and Running CostsThe A-Class has excellent economy figures and solid residual values, but insurance costs are steep